 Prof apologizes for complaint against B.C. judge hearing sexual assault case

 A law professor who filed a complaint against a British Columbia Supreme Court judge hearing a sexual assault case has issued an apology, saying there were no grounds for the claim.
-Benjamin Perrin of the University of British Columbia filed a complaint last month with the Canadian Judicial Council based on comments attributed to Justice Peter Leask in a media report.
+Benjamin Perrin of the University of British Columbia filed a complaint last month with the Canadian Judicial Council based on comments attributed to Justice Peter Leask in a media report from a court hearing on March 20.
+"I have since learned the full context for the remarks and concluded that they do not support the claims I made in the complaint or my public statements," Perrin said Tuesday in an email to The Canadian Press.

 |Title